Best VR headsets 2025

 We don't have hard release dates for either yet, but the ASUS headset is allegedly codenamed Tarius and will have eye/ face tracking, displays with µOLED or LCD with local dimming, and a possible memory boost, and it should ship relatively soon.

-Otherwise, the aforementioned all-in-one Valve Deckard headset has us very excited, even if it ends up being expensive.
+You may want to wait for the aforementioned all-in-one Valve Deckard headset, which has us very excited.
 It'll hopefully give us another entry in the Half-Life universe, if not other defunct Valve titles, and give Quest a wireless, gaming-focused competitor.

 Get the latest news from Android Central, your trusted companion in the world of Android